 Administration Building and Sumter County Courthouse

-A complete makeover for the Sumter County Administration building is in the works as the Historic Preservation Design Review Committee approved plans at a March hearing to tear down an adjacent office and expand the county’s East Canal Street footprint.
-This is a $2.8 million project.
+The project got the final go-ahead in March 2018 after the Historic Preservation Design Review Committee approved plans to tear down an adjacent office and expand the County’s East Canal Street footprint.

 SUMTER COUNTY COURTHOUSE

-Home to several offices such as Voter Registration and Elections, Emergency Management and the Register of Deeds, the Sumter County Courthouse at 141 North Main Street was built in 1907 by architects William Augustus Edwards and Frank C. Walter in the Beaux Arts style, according to the National Park Service’s National Register of Historic Places.
+Situated at 141 North Main Street, the Courthouse was built in 1907 by architects William Augustus Edwards and Frank C. Walter in the Beaux Arts style, according to the National Park Service’s National Register of Historic Places.
 A two-year restoration, alteration and addition was completed in 1965 by the architecture firm James and Durant, A.I.A & Associates.
 The contractor was C.B.
 Askins & Company of Lake City.
 Mary W. Edwards nominated the Courthouse to be added to the National Register on April 27, 2004, and on June 16, 2004, it was approved.

 “Our Courthouse has long been a recognizable landmark of Sumter County and many people associate it with our history, along with the statue of General Thomas Sumter on the front lawn,” he said.
 “This is really an investment in keeping our history alive and we’re excited to add our part to the revitalization of downtown with a new look Administration building and renovated Courthouse.”